petersonchiquetto/CodeBreakerText/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Create a LICENSE file in your repository and add the MIT license text.)*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing